 Our blog is dedicated to a global discussion about the ideas, actions and technologies changing the world as we know it.

-Amaya is a key member of Applied Materials' corporate media team.
-She also publicizes Applied's work in the Community and works with the global broadcast media.
+Amaya is a key member of Applied Materials' corporate communications team supporting internal external communications.
 In her spare time she enjoys a good brew pub and spending time outdoors with family and friends.